leodido/presentations/2020/kubecon-na/bypass-falco/talk-bypass-falco.md

 ^ So, what’s runtime security?

 ^ With this term, I refer to the practice of using detection tooling to detect unwanted behavior, such that it can then be prevented using prevention techniques.
-So to continuously improve your threat model and consequently the security posture of your systems.
+So to continuously improve your threat model.

 ^ It’s the last line of defense.

 ^ This means that in case it’s not able to promptly detect and alert you of malicious attempts you will end up like sitting ducks, defenseless.

 ^ Let’s try with a metaphor.
-It’s simpler...

 ^ She’s Kelly.
 Look how beautiful she was...
-^ I have locks on my door and also an alarm (think of them as compliance rules), but she alerts me when things aren’t going right (policy violations), when little bro is misbehaving (think of him like a compromised insider) or if there’s something suspicious happening outside or nearby (anomaly or zero-day).
+I have locks on my door and also an alarm (think of them as compliance rules), but she alerts me when things aren’t going right (policy violations), when little bro is misbehaving (think of him like a compromised insider) or if there’s something suspicious happening outside or nearby (anomaly or zero-day).

 ^ She detects runtime anomalies in my life at home.
-^ And she was - may she rest in peace - very serious about her job.
+And she was - may she rest in peace - very serious about her job.
 As you can see in the picture.

 ^ So while prevention is about locking the doors, detection is about continuously monitoring the inside and the perimeter.